costoffreedom/costoffreedom-book/book/architectonics-of-power/the-cost-of-internet-freedom.md

 mechanical ideas of the Silicon Valley engineering class and their solutionist marketing slogans.
 In order to prepare ourselves, we need an understanding of the Two Concepts of Internet Liberty.</p>

-> Geert Lovink is a Dutch-Australian media theorist and critic.
-He is the founding director of the Institute of Network Cultures, Amsterdam.